kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 	  provider: do
 	  image: Ubuntu 12.04 x64
 	  size: 512MB
-	  script: Ubuntu
+	#  script: Optional Deploy Script Argument
 	  location: New York 2
+	  private_networking: True

 	ubuntu_1GB_ny2:
 	  provider: do
 	  image: Ubuntu 12.04 x64
 	  size: 1GB
-	  script: Ubuntu
+	#  script: Optional Deploy Script Argument
 	  location: New York 2
+	  private_networking: True

 	ubuntu_2GB_ny2:
 	  provider: do
 	  image: Ubuntu 12.04 x64
 	  size: 2GB
-	  script: Ubuntu
+	#  script: Optional Deploy Script Argument
 	  location: New York 2
+	  private_networking: True

 	# Create additional profiles, if you wish
-	[profile_name_of_your_choosing]
+	#[profile_alias_of_your_choosing]
-	  provider: do
+	#  provider: do
-	  image: [from salt-cloud --list-images do]
+	#  image: [from salt-cloud --list-images do]
-	  size: [from salt-cloud --list-sizes do]
+	#  size: [from salt-cloud --list-sizes do]
-	  script: [optional deployment script e.g. Ubuntu, Fedora, python-bootstrap, etc.]
+	#  script: [optional deployment script e.g. Ubuntu, Fedora, python-bootstrap, etc.]
-	  location: [from salt-cloud --list-locations do]
+	#  location: [from salt-cloud --list-locations do]

-An [online YAML parser](http://yaml-online-parser.appspot.com) is available, when troubleshooting syntax issues with YAML files.
+	#  private_networking: [True or False: currently only available in NY2 region]

+To save & exit, tap the <code>Esc</code> key, on your keyboard, followed by these keystrokes: <code>:</code>, <code>w</code>, <code>q</code>, and, finally, <code>Enter</code>.

+In addition to the examples provided, Salt Cloud can accommodate [multiple configuration files](https://salt-cloud.readthedocs.org/en/latest/topics/profiles.html#multiple-configuration-files), which allows for more extensible configuration and plays nicely with various configuration management tools as well as version control systems.

+#### OS Support for Cloud VMs

+Salt Cloud works primarily by executing a [script](https://salt-cloud.readthedocs.org/en/latest/topics/deploy.html) on the newly-provisioned droplets as soon as they become available.
+By default, the script that is used is the [salt-bootstrap script](https://github.com/saltstack/salt-bootstrap), unless a different deploy script is declared in the cloud profile.
+The preferred method (as of Salt Cloud v0.8.9) is currently to use the default `salt-bootstrap` script.
+If the `salt-bootstrap` script does not meet your needs, you may pass [Deploy Script Arguments](https://salt-cloud.readthedocs.org/en/latest/topics/misc.html#deploy-script-arguments) or [write your own](https://salt-cloud.readthedocs.org/en/latest/topics/deploy.html).

+#### Advanced Topic

+A number of options exist when creating virtual machines that are beyond the scope of this article.
+After you feel comfortable with the foundational principles outlined in this tutorial, you may want to learn about creating a more complex setup with a [map file](https://salt-cloud.readthedocs.org/en/latest/topics/map.html).
+The map file allows for a number of virtual machines to be created and associated with specific profiles.

 ## Provision a New Cloud Server!